edoBaldini/Rest-G-IoT-Calc-API/README.md

 nano env/lib/python3.7/site-packages/flask_restplus/api.py
 ```

-We assume that you have installed Gurobi version 9 but we need to make it available in the venv:
+It is assumed that you have installed Gurobi version 9 on you pc, but it is necessary to make it available in the venv:

 ```
 python /<Gurobi-install-directory>/setup.py build -b /tmp/gurobi install